 2.2 Professional Research, Consulting, or Service Not Considered Part of the Employee’s Regularly Assigned Duties

-If the employee is functioning under a condition of work overload, under no circumstances may these activities interfere with the employee’s ability to carry out his or her regularly assigned duties.
-The extent to which an employee may carry an overload shall be a matter of negotiation between the employee, his or her direct supervisor, and the college dean.
+b.
+If the employee is functioning under a condition of work overload, under no circumstances may these activities interfere with the employee’s ability to carry out their regularly assigned duties.
+The extent to which an employee may carry an overload shall be a matter of negotiation between the employee, the employee’s direct supervisor, and the college dean.

+c.
 For activities that provide for compensation to personnel, the principal investigator or project director is responsible for initiating all payroll actions.
-The rate of pay for such activities is determined by the source of funding for the project (see A, B, C below).
-Payments will be made through the university payroll system.
+The rate of pay for such activities is determined by the source of funding for the project (see Sections 2.2.1 – 2.2.3 below).
+Payments will be made through the University payroll system.

-(ii.)
+b.
 Federal regulations generally prohibit routine payment of supplemental compensation for a fully employed employee during the academic year.
-However, in unusual cases where a fully employed employee consults across departments or is involved in separate or remote operations, and the work performed by the employee is in addition to his or her regular appointment, any charges for such work representing extra compensation above the salary are allowable if consistent with university policy and approved by the federal funding source.
+However, in unusual cases where a fully employed employee consults across departments, or is involved in separate or remote operations, and the work performed by the employee is in addition to the employee’s regular appointment, any charges for such work representing extra compensation above the salary are allowable if consistent with university policy and approved by the federal funding source.